-Wholesome, rich, and delightfully creamy, ice cream is a classic summertime favorite.
-Each bowl that you make can be your best with help from Scott Peacock.
+Wholesome, rich, and delightfully creamy, ice cream is a classic summertime favorite, and vanilla ice cream reigns supreme.

-"Adding hot milk slowly to the egg yolks keeps the yolks from curdling and helps ensure smooth and creamy texture," says Scott.
+Tip 2: Add hot milk slowly to the egg yolks to keep the yolks from curdling and ensure a smooth and creamy texture.

 Tip 3: Never allow custard to simmer or boil.
 Instead, stir constantly until the surface bubbles dissipate and the custard thickens enough to coat the spatula.